learn-co-curriculum/python-p4-flask-sqlalchemy-pt2/README.md

 running online.

 If you're not there already, navigate to the `app/` directory.
-Enter `flask shell` to enter to Flask shell.
+Enter `flask shell` to enter the Flask shell.

 ```console
 $ flask shell